orangopus/octobot/README.md

 **Make sure to do `npm init` to grab packages and dependencies.**

-`npm install` inside of the Octobot folder - Ignore work in progress things.
+`npm install` inside of the Octobot folder

 `pm2 start bot.js`